PasinduRavisara/20x2-Game-Programming-Python/README.md

 # 🎮 20x2 Game – Python Console Game

 The **20x2 Game** is a simple Python console-based game where players aim to reach a target score by making strategic moves.
-It’s a lightweight project designed for practicing Python programming fundamentals while having fun.

 ---